Image Slider

 1. Sapporo Snow Festival

-Early February is the ideal time to experience the Sapporo Snow Festival, which began in 1950 with six snow sculptures made by local students.
-Now the largest winter event in Sapporo, it attracts over two million visitors annually.
+The Sapporo Snow Festival, which takes place in early February, began in 1950 with six snow sculptures made by local students.
+Now the largest winter event in Sapporo, it attracts over two million visitors each year.

-The event takes place in Sapporo's Odori Park, where massive snow sculptures span a 1.5-kilometer stretch.
-You can expect five large sculptures alongside many smaller ones.
-At the park’s west end, international teams from around 20 countries compete annually in the snow-sculpting contest.
+The event takes place in Sapporo's Odori Park, where five massive snow sculptures, alongside many smaller ones, span a 1.5-kilometer stretch.
+At the park’s west end, international teams from over 10 countries compete in the snow-sculpting contest.

 3. Drift ice in Shiretoko Peninsula